 - Attend support groups (e.g., 12-steps, SMART Recovery, NAMI Dual Diagnosis)

-Because substance use disorders and corresponding conditions are pervasive in nature, holistic (comprehensive) forms of treatment are recommended.
-These oftentimes involve an integrated health model that uses therapy, group programs, inpatient/outpatient care, and even medication to address all causes of the disorder.
+Many professionals recommend holistic (comprehensive) treatments for pervasive substance use disorders and corresponding conditions.
+These often involve an integrated health model that uses therapy, group programs, inpatient/outpatient care, and sometimes medication for alcohol use disorder.

-Symptoms need not be severe to seek treatment.
+Alcohol withdrawal symptoms need not be severe to seek treatment.
 The earlier one seeks treatment, the better.
-Less severe cases may be assisted with group or outpatient programs, while more severe ones oftentimes require something more invasive such as intensive outpatient (IOP) or residential/in-patient programs.
+More severe cases usually require more invasive treatments, such as intensive outpatient (IOP) or residential programs.

 At-Home Care